 Over time, I started to figure things out.
 More seasoned spouses helped me along the way.
 And with time, things started to make a little more sense.

 Here are five tips to remember when you first become a Military Spouse:

 Going from a non-military life to a military one can be challenging.
-There a lot of differences.
 Don’t be afraid to reach out to other spouses and ask questions when you don’t quite understand something.
-Most people are happy to help a new spouse out 🙂
+Most people are happy to help a new military spouse out 🙂